Medium Rare (production company): History

 In 2020, Medium Rare produced the first Black Entrepreneurs Day in association with Daymond John.
-A second one was produced in 2021.
+The event takes place annually and has featured appearances by black entrepreneurs and celebrities such as: Kevin Hart, Venus Williams, Spike Lee, Tyra Banks, and more.

-In March 2021, Medium Rare and Gronkowski released several digital trading cards, featuring Gronkowski’s notable Super Bowl moments, as NFTs in 2021.
+In March 2021, Medium Rare and Gronkowski released several digital trading cards, featuring Gronkowski's notable Super Bowl moments, as NFTs in 2021.
 They were the first NFTs created and offered by a professional athlete.
-Gronkowski’s NFTs set records at the time, generating approximately $2,000,000 USD and were showcased across major media outlets including CNBC, Forbes, and Saturday Night Live.
+Gronkowski's NFTs set records at the time, generating approximately US$2,000,000 and were showcased across major media outlets including CNBC, Forbes, and Saturday Night Live.
 In May 2021, Medium Rare and The Golden State Warriors created the first NFT offered by a professional sports team.

-On February 11, 2022, Shaq's Fun House was held on the Superbowl weekend at Shrine Auditorium in Los Angeles with 5000 attendees.
-Performers included Lil Wayne and local businesses such as Pink’s Hot Dogs served food.
+In 2023 Medium Rare partnered with Guy Fieri to create Guy’s Flavortown Tailgate which became the largest tailgate at the Super Bowl.
+The event is attended by over 20,000+.